fbpx

-Did you know that your online presence, from social media to Google results and reviews, can be used by employers to making hiring decisions and by colleges for admissions choices?
+Did you know that your online presence, from social media to Google results and reviews, can be used by employers to make hiring decisions, and by colleges for admissions choices?
+Your online presence can really impact your opportunities.
+In fact:

 • 11% of college admissions counselors have denied someone entry into their college because of social media.